 This list is not exhaustive.
 You may need to complete other paperwork as well.

 Bookmark the FMCSA website and your state Department of Transportation website.
-These will be your go-to resources for the licenses and permits you will need to obtain to start a trucking business in your location.
+These will be your go-to resources for the licenses and permits you need to obtain to start a trucking business in your location.

 Insurance for trucking companies